V. Government subsidy, loan and/or grant

 Buildings with or without an owners’ corporation

 For buildings with an owners’ corporation, the management committee has to pass a resolution resolving to apply for the Common Area Repair Works Subsidy and to authorize a representative to sign the relevant documents.
+The owners’ corporation should be the applicant submitting the application to the Urban Renewal Authority.

 For buildings without an owners’ corporation, the Government considers applications from owners on a case-by-case basis.
 Generally speaking, the owners of the building should hold a meeting to resolve to apply for the Subsidy and to authorize at least two representatives to sign the relevant documents.